typedb/typedb-docs/09-query/01-match-clause.md

 [tab:end]
 </div>

-This matches the instances of any attribute type whose value matches the given regex - `"Mary"` or `"Barbara"`.
+This matches the instances of any attribute type whose value matches the given regex - `"Miriam Morton"` or `"Solomon Tran"`.

 #### Owners with multiple attributes
 To match instances of a concept type that owns multiple attributes, we can simply chain triples of `has`, label and variable.
 Separating each triple with a comma is optional.